yuhao/blog/md/chromatic-adaptation.md

 An interesting observation from this calculation is that even if the constant adapted responses \[Q, P, R\]<sup>T</sup> don’t take the value of \[1, 1, 1\]<sup>T</sup>, the result would still be the same because Q, P, and R will get canceled in the calculation.

 Not surprisingly, chromatic adaptation is critical to color management, whose central goal is to maintain color appearance across media.
 In fact, ICC color management introduces the notion of working space, which, in very simple terms, is basically a color space (in the colorimetry sense) combined with a viewing (reference) illuminant, the combination of which uniquely specifies the appearance of a color.
 ICC specifies D50 as the reference illuminant for all its working space and the [Profile Connection Space](http://www.color.org/profile.xalter) (PCS).
 All ICC profiles also use D50 as the reference illuminant.
-[Why](https://ninedegreesbelow.com/photography/xyz-rgb.html#ICC)? “*Because the ICC is heavily oriented toward facilitating the making of prints on paper, and D50 is the preferred reference white for evaluating prints on paper.*”
+[Why](https://ninedegreesbelow.com/photography/xyz-rgb.html#ICC)? *“Because the ICC is heavily oriented toward facilitating the making of prints on paper, and D50 is the preferred reference white for evaluating prints on paper.”*

 Of course, using D50 as the reference illuminant in a working space or the PCS doesn’t mean that only D50 can be used as the viewing illuminant in practice.
 It simply means that the associated tristimulus values are pre-adapted to D50; they can certainly be freely adapted to other illuminants as needed.
 Remember, ICC deals with color management, and so requires a color appearance model rather than just a colorimetry model.